cg2p/echo-nextjs/README.md

 A web client built using [NextJS](https://nextjs.org/).
 Simple echo form page submits a request to an external 'echo' REST service.
 Service echos back the text and the echo web page displays it.

-REST service used for test in the 'ping' module of the [user-auth service](https://github.com/cg2p/user-auth)
+REST service used for test in the 'ping' module of the [echo-service](https://github.com/cg2p/echo-service)

 ## Set-up
-1. Start local mongod
+Create your own `.env` (which is in `.gitignore`) from `.env.CHANGEME`

-2. Start user-auth
+1. Start echo-service
-3. Start echo-nextjs
+2. Start echo-nextjs
 ```
 npm run build
 npm run start